IDoCodingStuffs/python-doodles/freeform-log.md

 https://www.tensorflow.org/tutorials/structured_data/imbalanced_data

 If naive oversampling seems to help the model start learning, I can get more elaborate with these approaches next.

+### 11 AM
+Keras-style metrics can be another thing to add to get a far better picture of training performance Another thing can be undersampling mild/moderates rather than oversampling the other way around, at first.
+Which can help extract features more quickly.
+Also, I should start reserving a test set in case I start overfitting val further down the road.

+Oh, training pause-resume by file.
+I put in some `.pause `file and it pauses if that file is seen.
+That way I can run metrics on the side.

+### 12 PM
+Another agenda item is adding competition scoring metrics.
+It will help provide a more solid "final score" after the standard metrics start looking promising"